tytydraco/yessleep/out/Theres_something_wrong_with_my_dream_house.md

 Dunia stared at me for a long moment before answering, her eyes seemingly moving from mine to my mouth.
 A smile cracked her face in half.
 Strings of spit were strewn across her gums.
 I unintentionally recoiled then immediately righted myself.

 “Oh yes, of course yes.
 Well, I should say yes, but I did receive a call from the city and, with this being a foreclosure and all, we’re actually able to get you in a bit sooner.
 Yes, of course much sooner, actually.
 You’re able to move in as soon as today, now that we have this pretty little print.”
-She pointed a long finger at one of my lopsided signatures on a page in front of us.
+She pointed a spindly finger at one of my lopsided signatures on a page in front of us.

 My heart picked up pace.
 I was never good with abrupt changes, always having things scheduled down to the minute.
 This news would have excited most, but it sent prickles of anxiety crawling through my chest.
 I again thought of my nightmare, and remembered something about the house and a field.